Coefficient of Variation Formula (Table of Contents)

 - Coefficient of Variation QWE = 6.92% / 8.9% = 0.77

-Based on the information, you will choose stock ABC and XYZ to invest in since they have the lowest coefficient of variation.
+Based on the information, you will choose stocks ABC and XYZ to invest in since they have the lowest coefficient of variation.

 Explanation

-Since the coefficient of variation is a measure of risk, it helps in measuring the volatility in the prices of stocks and other financial instruments.
-It also helps investors and analysts to compare the risks associated with different potential investments.
+Since the coefficient of variation is a measure of risk, it helps measure the volatility in the prices of stocks and other financial instruments.
+It also allows investors and analysts to compare the risks of different potential investments.

-The coefficient of variation is similar to standard deviation, but a standard deviation of two variables cannot be compared in useful.
-But using standard deviation and the mean makes the relative comparison more meaningful.
+The coefficient of variation is similar to the standard deviation, but a standard deviation of two variables cannot be compared.
+But using the standard deviation and the mean makes the relative comparison more meaningful.
 There is a limitation of the coefficient of variation also.
 Suppose that mean of a data set is zero.
 In that case, this tool will become ineffective.
-Not only this, if we have a data set that has many positive and negative values, the Coefficient of variation becomes very problematic.
-So it is only more useful with data sets having the same plus-minus sign.
+Also, if we have a data set with many positive and negative values, the coefficient of variation becomes very problematic.
+So it is only more helpful with data sets having the same plus-minus sign.

 Relevance and Uses of Coefficient of Variation Formula

 The coefficient of variation has relevance in many other fields other than statistics.
-For example, in the field of finance, the coefficient of variation is a measure of risk.
-It is similar to standard deviation since that is also used as a measure of risk, but the difference is that the coefficient of variation is a better indicator of relative risk.
+For example, in finance, the coefficient of variation measures risk.
+The coefficient of variation measures risk, similar to standard deviation, but experts consider it a better indicator of relative risk.
 For example, let’s say A’s expected return of 15% and B’s expected return of 10%, and A has a standard deviation of 10%, while B has a standard deviation of 5%.
 To choose a better investment, the coefficient of variation can be used.
-So coefficient of variation of A is 10 / 15 = 0.666 and coefficient of variation of B is 5 / 10= 0.5.
+So the coefficient of variation of A is 10 / 15 = 0.666, and the coefficient of variation of B is 5 / 10= 0.5.
 So B is a better investment than A.

 Recommended Articles

 This has been a guide to the Coefficient of Variation Formula.
-Here we discuss how to calculate the Coefficient of Variation using a formula along with practical examples and a downloadable excel template.
+Here we discuss calculating the Coefficient of Variation using a formula, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –